paramsen/currency-android-reactive/README.md

 * __Views:__ More encapsulation of View logic, think React.
 Views are the smallest components.
 Orchestrates themselves.
 * __Source:__ The Single Source of Truth for data, i.e. the data layer and the only entry for accessing data.
 Sources are the glue of this architecture.
 * __Dependency Injection__: A Graph of dependencies, used by Dagger2.
 Provides inversion of control, a View that needs a Source is not coupled with the instantiation of the Source.
 The View merely asks for a CurrencySource and gets it.
 Singletons and hard coupling, good bye.

+Thanks to fixer.io and github.com/lsjwzh/RecyclerViewPager for the RecyclerViewPager extensions.